-Inter corporate deposits carries 12.50% effective interest rate per annum and is repayable on 1 April 2021.
-These have further been extended for a period of another 12 months by the lender.
+Inter corporate deposit from Related Party (Refer note 13) 1.89 Total Borrowings 1.89 Inter corporate deposits carries 12 50% effective interest rate per engum and use recent weble on 4 April 0004.
+These have been 6 diese to 1.1 effective interest rate per annum and was repayable on 1 April 2021.
+These have been further extended for a period of another 12 months by the lender.